TeD-Loc: Text Distillation for Weakly Supervised Object Localization: The Proposed Method

 \textbf{Text embedding distillation to local patches.} Our objective is to distill text-class embeddings into patch embeddings and to discard the text encoder.
 Since text and global image embeddings in CLIP are not directly tied to patch embeddings, text embeddings cannot directly be used to localize objects.
 Patch embeddings are not necessarily correlated with text embeddings~\cite{sina25wacv}.
 In this work, we propose to create a direct link between text embeddings and patch embeddings for semantic localization.
-To achieve this, we propose to use knowledge distillation where we transfer text embedding of the image class to the patch embeddings allowing us to perform object localization.
-In particular, a contrastive learning loss~\cite{radford2021learning} is employed to ensure that FG patch embeddings are similar to text embedding of the image class while being dissimilar from embeddings of other classes.
+To achieve this, we propose to use knowledge distillation, where we transfer the text embedding of the image class to the patch embeddings, allowing us to perform object localization.
+In particular, a contrastive learning loss~\cite{radford2021learning} is employed to ensure that FG patch embeddings are similar to the text embedding of the image class while being dissimilar from embeddings of other classes.
 To this end, only the FG patches $z_p$ where $p \in \omega^+$ are used for this loss.
 It can be simply defined through a standard cross entropy as follows~\cite{radford2021learning},

-Equation~\ref{finalch:eq:kd} is computed only on the selected FG patches $\omega^+$, as BG patches lack corresponding class embeddings, rendering them unsuitable for this contrastive loss.
-Since BG is not considered this can lead to poor localization as the BG region is present in most images.
-To mitigate this issue, we introduce a patch binary FG/BG classifier $g$ which repels BG patch embeddings from FG text embeddings.
+where $t_y \in \mathbb{R}^d$ denotes the orthogonalized text embedding of the GT class $y$, that is, the class anchor for the image.
+Concretely, for each foreground patch $z_p$, the scoring function $f(z_p, t_k) = \langle z_p, t_k \rangle$ is evaluated against \emph{all} $K$ class text anchors.
+The cross-entropy in Eq.~(1) therefore trains $z_p$ to maximize its dot-product similarity to the ground-truth anchor $t_y$ while simultaneously minimizing similarity to every other anchor $t_k,\ k \neq y$; the correct class acts as the single positive and the remaining $K{-}1$ class embeddings act as negatives, which is precisely the one-vs-all contrastive objective used in CLIP~\cite{radford2021learning}.
+Furthermore, Eq.\ref{finalch:eq:kd} is computed only on the selected FG patches $\omega^+$, as BG patches lack corresponding class embeddings, rendering them unsuitable for this contrastive loss.
+Since BG is not considered, this can lead to poor localization as the BG region is present in most images.
+To mitigate this issue, we introduce a patch binary FG/BG classifier $g$, which repels BG patch embeddings from FG text embeddings.
 It is trained using both FG/BG patches $z_p$ and their pseudo-labels $y^{\prime}_p$ via standard cross-entropy loss,

-Minimizing this loss allows for both FG and BG regions to be present in the image which helps avoid imbalanced localization.
+Minimizing this loss allows for both FG and BG regions to be present in the image, which helps avoid imbalanced localization.